thelfer/tfel/docs/web/MohrCoulomb.md

 - the calculation of  \(G\), \(\tenseur{n}_{G}\) and \( \dfrac{\partial \tenseur{n}_{G}}{\partial \tenseur{\sigma}} \)
 are done by `computeMohrCoulombStressCriterionSecondDerivative` function

 Except for some name changes (for example p instead lam for the EquivalentPlasticStrain) and the functions previously introduced (`computeMohrCoulombStressCriterion`,`computeMohrCoulombStressCriterionNormal` and `computeMohrCoulombStressCriterionSecondDerivative`) the rest of the MFront file is identical to that described above in the section `Implementation`).

-The new MFront file is now much shorter:
+The new MFront file is however much shorter and clearer:

 ~~~~{.cxx}
 @DSL Implicit;